liyanafzl/TasksFantacode/Reports/Report_week12.md

 <b>Task</b> : Create an application using Prism and implementing DI.
 ### Tasks done:

 * Read the documentation given above on Dependency Injection.
 Watched the video tutorial of Houssem Dellai using Prism.
-The blog written by xamgirl is pretty to understand.
+The blog written by xamgirl is pretty easy to understand.
 * To get a better idea, I went forward to refer other sources and found the below quite useful:<br>

   <b>Prism for Xamarin Forms</b>